agilecustoms/release/README.md

 **This GH action is beta-testing now, planned to be released late Aug 2025**

-Release software artifacts in AWS (S3, ECR, CodeArtifact) with consistent versioning!
+Release software artifacts in AWS (S3, ECR, CodeArtifact) and NPM with consistent versioning!

 ![Cover](docs/images/cover.png)